laitanop/reactshop/README.md

 # This is a Etsy based shop.
-Using React, Redux and FireBase.
+Using React, Redux and FireBase. # React-shop